chschnell/v86-buildroot/README.md

 ### Implementation

 The v86-buildroot top-level Makefile invokes the Buildroot Makefile such that all configuration elements are read from directories `configs/` and `board/`, and all build artifacts are written to `build/`, a so-called *out-of-tree build* because the Buildroot source tree remains untouched.
+Buildroot's *br2-external mechanism* is used for this build mode, see chapter ["9.2.
+Keeping customizations outside of Buildroot"](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) in the Buildroot documentation for details.

 The Buildroot board name defined in the top-level Makefile is `v86` (stored in variable `ACTIVE_PROJECT`).